550+ 5-Star ReviewsWhatsApp

 Research carried out by the Medical Research Council’s (MRC) Epidemiology Unit at the University of Cambridge showed >5000 cases of childhood obesity prevented in girls in Year 6.
 However, the study found no overall change in obesity prevalence for boys in Year 6.

-The Sugar Tax Reduced Teenage Tooth Decay
+The Sugar Tax Reduced Tooth Decay (Key For Dentistry Interviews)

 A study in BMJ Nutrition, Prevention and Health showed a 12% reduction in hospital admissions for under-18s requiring tooth extraction due to tooth decay following the sugar tax.
+Later analyses found even larger falls in the youngest children, with caries-related extraction admissions down by more than 28% in 0-4 year olds.
+This matters greatly for dentistry interviews, because tooth decay remains the single most common reason for hospital admission in children aged 5-9 in England, and almost all of it is preventable.

 The Sugar Tax Led To A Change In Manufacturer Behaviour